 Failing to observe these requirements may amount to a disciplinary offence, which will be dealt with under the disciplinary procedure.
 Significant or deliberate breaches of this policy, such as accessing employee or customer data without authorisation or a legitimate reason to do so, may constitute Gross Misconduct and could lead to dismissal without notice.

-Sources of personal data relevant to Trusts team’s work
+Sources of personal data relevant to Fundraising team’s work

 - Email addresses with contact name